Last Updated on December 13, 2022

 Areas open for boondocking include those managed by the BLM and the USFS.
 National parks, like the Grand Canyon and the Saguaro National Park, don’t allow boondocking and restrict camping to campground locations only.

 During the hot summer months, it’s best to camp in the higher elevations above 7,000 ft where it’s cooler.
 This basically limits you to the national forests.
 Conversely, during the winter and early spring, the lower-elevation desert areas found on BLM land, are where you’ll want to boondock to avoid snow.
 Where you stay will dictate the gray water disposal restrictions you need to follow.

 According to BLM, it is not illegal to dump gray water, or empty your gray tanks, on the ground in open, public BLM areas.
 This is primarily where dispersed camping is allowed.
 In areas where the BLM manages developed campgrounds, recreational areas, or wildlife preserves, they reserve the right to prohibit such activity on a case-by-case basis.

 The guidelines state that on these lands, you are not allowed to drain sewage or petroleum products or dump refuse or waste other than wash water from any trailer or other vehicle except in places or receptacles provided for that purpose.
 The regulation does not specifically define, “wash water”, but it is understood to mean any water that was used for washing purposes.

-That is the very definition of gray water so as long as your gray tank consists of water that was used for washing, it will be legal to dump on the grounds.
+That is the very definition of gray water so as long as your gray tank consists of water that was used for washing, it will be legal to dump it on the grounds.
 Everywhere else, it’s illegal.
-When you are boondocking in public lands, you will have to see the local regulations to know for sure.
+When you are boondocking on public lands, you will have to see the local regulations to know for sure.